 Education, Training & Skills

-ALIenergy’s Education and Skills Development Officers have considerable experience of providing educational services to adults and young people and have worked extensively across the renewable and sustainable energy sector.
+ALIenergy’s Education Officers have considerable experience of providing educational services to different age groups, working extensively across the renewables and sustainable energy sectors.

-The Education and Skills Development Programme is funded by ScottishPower Renewables community benefit funding from the Beinn Ain Tuirc 2 windfarm.
-ScottishPower Renewables in partnership with Argyll and Bute Council allocated a proportion of the Beinn Ain Turic 2 community benefit funding to the Education and Skills Development programme to provide long-term benefits for local people in Argyll and Bute.
+The Education and Skills Development Programme is funded by ScottishPower Renewables' Beinn an Tuirc 2 Windfarm Community Benefit Fund.
+It aims to deliver Science, Technology, Engineering and Maths (STEM) activities and also to increase awareness among families and young people of the career opportunities available within these areas.
+Argyll and Bute Council works in partnership with the funders to allocate a proportion of the Beinn an Tuirc 2 community benefit funding to the Education and Skills Development programme to ensure that long-term benefits for local people in Argyll and Bute are provided.

 Keith Anderson, Chief Executive of ScottishPower Renewables, said: “The community benefit money generated by windfarms in Argyll and Bute is an invaluable resource for many local communities.
-We are proud to be supporting this Education and Skills Development role, through which Kirsty is supporting the hard work of many local projects and schools programmes."
+We are proud to be supporting this Education and Skills Development role, supporting the hard work of many local projects and schools programmes."